 The origins of this approach go back to Aristotle, the originator of the classical story structure.
 He told us that a story has “a beginning and middle and end”.
 In 1863, the German playwright and novelist Gustav Freytag updated the three-act structure by investigating ancient Greek drama and plays of Shakespeare.
 He identified common patterns and introduced the five-act story arc.
 This structure is represented neatly by a pyramid, which is still in use today.

-Let’s take Spielberg’s Close Encounters of the Third Kind as an example:
+Let’s take Spielberg’s Close Encounters of the Third Kind as an example.
+If you haven’t seen it, this is a major ‘Spoiler alert’.

 - Exposition: The film opens with government scientific researchers investigating the disappearance of airforce planes over the desert.
 Then a three-year-old boy is awoken in the middle of the night.
 He discovers something in the kitchen that is off-screen and runs after it through the front door.